arleyc/sGMYC/README.md

 ## Example: full analysis with bGMYC vs. subsampling with sGMYC

-1)  First, let’s load an example dataset (hypotree) included with the sGMYC package:
+1)  Load an example dataset (hypotree) included with the sGMYC package:

 ``` r
 library(sGMYC)